-(Please note that as per SANS Glazing regulations, it is the architect / building designer that calculates & specify glazing/glass requirements.
+(Please note that as per SANS Glazing regulations, it is the architect / building designer that calculates & specifies glazing/glass requirements.
 We can however advise but not specify.)

-Remember that double-glazing, with the option of Low-E glass, and installed in a conventional configuration of aluminium framing provides the most cost-effective solution to make a building complaint with current energy statute.
-The estimated cost of installation per square meter increases from base by up to 95% depending on the zone, orientation, floor area, window area and U-value required to comply.
+Remember that double-glazing, with the option of Low-E glass, and installed in a conventional configuration of aluminium framing provides the most cost-effective solution to make a building compliant with current energy statutes.
+The estimated cost of installation per square metre increases from base by up to 95% depending on the zone, orientation, floor area, window area and U-value required to comply.

 Following these steps can make it much easier to comply with the SANS10400 and SAN204 regulations, so you can comply with new energy regulations, and stay on top of your game!